-Where R_x and R_z are 4x4 coordinate rotations, T is a 4x4 coordinate translation, and L_1 is the distance from the shoulder to the hand.
+Where $R_x$ and $R_z$ are 4x4 coordinate rotations, T is a 4x4 coordinate translation, and $L_1$ is the distance from the shoulder to the hand.

-Once the position of the hand is fixed at a specific target in space, the elbow joint may swivel around a virtual line connecting the shoulder joint and the location of the hand with an angle defined as the swivel angle α which constitutes the redundancy of the human arm (see Fig. 1b).
-Given that there exist physiological joint limits, the elbow joint may only follow a limited arc out of the full circle depicted in Fig. 1b.
+Once the position of the hand is fixed at a specific target in space, the elbow joint may swivel around a virtual line connecting the shoulder joint and the location of the hand with an angle defined as the swivel angle $\alpha$ which constitutes the redundancy of the human arm (see Fig. 1b).